-The following hazards may be associated with potential acute health effects in some personnel during deployment at Penich-Wright and vicinity that includes COP Penich and FOB Wright and the vicinity that includes FOBs Fiaz, Fortress, Joyce, Blessing, Camp Honaker-Miracle and COP Michigan:
+The following hazards may be associated with potential acute health effects in some personnel during deployment at FOB Farah and vicinity:

-Food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera. diarrheaprotozoal, brucellosis, hepatitis E); other endemic diseases (malaria, cutaneous leishmaniasis (acute), Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne, leptospirosis, Tuberculosis (TB), rabies, anthrax, Q fever); and heat stress.
+Food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrheaprotozoal, brucellosis, hepatitis E); other endemic diseases (malaria, cutaneous leishmaniasis (acute), Crimean-Congo hemorrhagic fever, sandfly fever, scrub typhus (mite-borne), leptospirosis, Tuberculosis (TB), rabies, anthrax, Q fever); heat stress and continuous noise.
 For food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrhea-protozoal, brucellosis, hepatitis E), if ingesting local food and water, the health effects can temporarily incapacitate personnel (diarrhea) or result in prolonged illness (hepatitis A, typhoid/paratyphoid fever, brucellosis, hepatitis E).
 Risks from food/waterborne diseases may have been reduced with preventive medicine controls and mitigation, which includes hepatitis A and typhoid fever vaccinations and only drinking from approved water sources in accordance with standing CENTCOM policy.
-For other vector-borne endemic diseases (malaria, cutaneous leishmaniasis (acute), Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne), these diseases may constitute a significant risk due to exposure to biting vectors; risk reduced to 'Low' by proper wear of the treated uniform, application of repellent to exposed skin, bed net use, and appropriate chemoprophylaxis, as well as minimizing areas of standing water and other vector-breeding areas.
-For water contact diseases (leptospirosis), activities involving extensive contact with surface waters increases risk.
-For respiratory diseases (TB), personnel living in close-quarter conditions are at the greatest risk for person-to-person spread.
+For other vector-borne endemic diseases (malaria, cutaneous leishmaniasis (acute), Crimean-Congo hemorrhagic fever, sandfly fever, scrub typhus (mite-borne), these diseases may constitute a significant risk due to exposure to biting vectors; risk reduced to 'Low' by proper wear of the treated uniform, application of repellent to exposed skin, bed net use, and appropriate chemoprophylaxis, as well as minimizing areas of standing water and other vector-breeding areas.
+For water contact diseases (leptospirosis) activities involving extensive contact with surface water increase risk.
+For respiratory diseases (TB), personnel in close-quarter conditions could have been at risk for person-to-person spread.
 Animal contact diseases (rabies, anthrax, Q fever), pose year-round risk.
-For heat stress, risks are greater during hot weather months of June through September, and greater for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions, and those under operational constraints (equipment, PPE, vehicles).
+For heat stress, risk can be greater during months of May through September, and greater for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions.
 Risks from heat stress may have been reduced with preventive medicine controls, work-rest cycles, proper hydration and nutrition, and mitigation.
+For continuous noise exposure, the short-term risk was 'High to Low'; risk may have been reduced by appropriate hearing protection used by personnel in higher risk areas (around major sources of continuous noise such as flightline (e.g., helicopters and cargo aircraft) and power production (e.g., generators)).